brett-olsen/fbx-converter/README.md

 - [Blender](https://www.blender.org/) 4.4 or newer on your `PATH`
   (tested on 5.2 LTS)
 - A DeepMotion FBX export as input
+- Built and tested on Arch Linux, your mileage may vary on other platforms =)

 ## Usage